lucywang000/clj-statecharts/docs/content/docs/integration/re-frame.md

 There are two ways to integrate clj-statecharts with re-frame:

-* Integarate re-frame with the immutable-api
+* Integrate re-frame with the immutable-api
-* Or integarate with the service api
+* Or integrate with the service api

 And the `statecharts.re-frame` namespace provides some goodies for both ways of integration.

-## Integarate re-frame with the Immutable API
+## Integrate re-frame with the Immutable API

 It's pretty straight forward to integrate the immutable API of statecharts into re-frame's event handlers: